Data-Analytics-for-beginners/DataAnalyticsCourse/lesson1.md

 -  The evolution of business intelligence from monolithic to composable architecture, https://alirezasadeghi1.medium.com/the-evolution-of-business-intelligence-from-monolithic-to-composable-architecture-7a46d42374e9
 -  The Future of Business Intelligence: The Generative BI (GenBI), https://medium.com/wrenai/the-future-of-business-intelligence-the-generative-bi-genbi-d5c18371a45f
 -  From Excel to Power BI: The Complete Beginner’s Roadmap to Data Analysis (2025), https://analystuttam.medium.com/from-excel-to-power-bi-the-complete-beginners-roadmap-to-data-analysis-2025-c56ddde66b8f
+-  Microsoft Fabric for Business Intelligence: A New Era of Data and BI, https://medium.com/microsoft-power-bi/microsoft-fabric-for-business-intelligence-a-new-era-of-data-and-bi-ad59629a07c7
 -